U.S. DEPARTMENT OF THE INTERIOR

 BUREAU OF LAND MANAGEMENT NEWS RELEASE

-BLM Seeks Public Comment on Potash Exploration Proposal
+BLM Seeks Public Comment on Amended San Juan River Business Plan

 Bureau of Land Management

-For further information, please contact Rebecca Doolittle at (435) 259-2100.
-Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to contact the above individual during normal business hours.
-The FIRS is available 24 hours a day, seven days a week, to leave a message or question with the above individual.
-You will receive a reply during normal business hours.
+For additional information regarding the proposal, contact Donald Hoffheins at (435)587-1500.
+Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to leave a message or question for the above individual.
+The FIRS is available 24 hours a day, seven days a week.
+Replies are provided during normal business hours.

 Follow us on Twitter @BLMUtah

 The BLM manages more than 245 million acres of public land, the most of any Federal agency.
 This land, known as the National System of Public Lands, is primarily located in 12 Western states, including Alaska.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 The BLM's mission is to sustain the health, diversity, and productivity of Americas public lands for the use and enjoyment of present and future generations.
 In Fiscal Year 2015, the BLM generated $4.1 billion in receipts from activities occurring on public lands.

 Utah State Office 440 West 200 South, Suite 500 Salt Lake City, UT 84101

 |USA.GOV | No Fear Act | DOI | Disclaimer | About BLM | Notices | Social Media Policy|